-Nexto Series uses an innovative memory organization and access feature called big-endian, where the most significant byte is stored first and will always be the smallest address (e.g. %QB0 will always be more significant than %QB1, as in table below, where, for CPUNEXTO string, the letter C is byte 0 and the letter O is the byte 7).
+Different from other devices of the Nexto Series (which are based on a big-endian CPU), this CPU model is based on an ARM CPU, which uses the traditional little-endian memory organization (the same found on x86 and Intel processors).
+On this type of memory organization, the least significant byte is stored first and will always be the smallest address (e.g. %QB0 will always be less significant than %QB1, as shown on the table below, where, for CPUNEXTO string, the letter O is byte 0 and the letter C is the byte 7).